robbfox/jupyter-visualisation/README.md

 To replicate the analysis:

-1. Install the required libraries (pandas, seaborn, scikit-learn).
+1. Install the required libraries (pandas, seaborn, matplotlib, scikit-learn).
 2. Download the World Happiness Report dataset (whr.csv).
 3. Run the provided Python scripts for data exploration, analysis, and visualization.